 Construction companies claim that, because the law applies to anyone working at any elevation on a building, it leads to expensive workplace injury and wrongful death lawsuits that are not the fault of the businesses.
 The law offers a clear path to rule in favor of the injured or bereaved in legitimate cases – even if the business took some proper safety precautions.
 These contractors and property owners strongly believe that the Scaffold Law will contribute to bankrupting companies in the skyscraper industry, due to rising insurance premiums and multi-million dollar lawsuits.
 They contend that this impact could trickle down to other industries, causing a negative ripple effect in the New York economy.

 The Scaffold Law creates accountability for contractors and property owners to provide proper safety equipment that is up-to-date, operational, and properly serviced.
 The fear of expensive lawsuits contributes to providing an incentive for employers to implement and require extensive safety training.
 The lack of this accountability opens the door for cutting corners financially at the expense of safety.
-Not only is that an unjust outcome for workers, it would create a dangerous precedent for other industries, as well.
+Not only is that an unjust outcome for workers, but it would also create a dangerous precedent for other industries, as well.

 The New York Times reported a study done by the federal safety regulators in recent years.
 It stated that in New York alone, 136 individuals lost their lives in fatal falls on construction sites between 2003 and 2011.
 Most of those tragic accidents occurred in New York City, and of the fatal falls that happened there, 88% of the lives lost were minorities.
 Many of these minority Americans were not fluent English speakers.
 The advocates of the Scaffold Law believe that, because non-native English speakers have trouble communicating with their employers, they are less able to report dangerous working conditions.
 In addition, they are statistically more likely to work for non-union companies that have fewer safety incentives in general.
-The Scaffold Law protects vulnerable people and helps achieve just outcomes when they experience injury.
+The Scaffold Law protects vulnerable people and helps achieve just outcomes when they experience an injury.

 There are many different ways employers fail to safeguard their laborers in violation of the Scaffold Law.
 Sometimes, these failures are routine and obvious.
 At other times, unsafe conditions are subtle or even willfully concealed.
-However, whenever failure to provide proper protection results in a fall injury, the worker has a right to recover.
+However, whenever a failure to provide proper protection results in a fall injury, the worker has a right to recover.
 Certain devices must be in place and working properly, depending on the labor being done.
 These may include the following:

 Workers may not be aware of these failures even after getting hurt.
 Just because a worker never used or even saw a particular safety device on the job doesn’t mean that protection wasn’t supposed to be there.
 Similarly, just because a device was there doesn’t mean it was in proper operation.